Brunsweiler River and Mineral Lake

 Photo by The U.S. Forest Service

-Very few State Natural Areas have public facilities, but nearly all are open for a variety of recreational activities as indicated below.
+Very few State Natural Areas have public facilities, but nearly all are open for various recreational activities as indicated below.
 Generally, there are no picnic areas, restrooms, or other developments.
 Parking lots or designated parking areas are noted on individual SNA pages and maps.
 Trails, if present, are typically undesignated footpaths.
-If a developed trail is present, it will normally be noted on the SNA map located under the Map tab.
+If a developed trail is present, it will usually be noted on the SNA map located under the Map tab.
 A compass and topographic map or a GPS unit are useful tools for exploring larger, isolated SNAs.

 Non-DNR lands